mirumee/ariadne-website/docs/intro.md

 ## Testing the API

-Now we have everything we need to finish our API, with the missing only piece being the http server that would receive the HTTP requests, execute GraphQL queries and return responses.
+Now we have everything we need to finish our API, with the only missing piece being the HTTP server that would receive the HTTP requests, execute GraphQL queries and return responses.

 Use an ASGI server like [uvicorn](http://www.uvicorn.org/), [daphne](https://github.com/django/daphne/), or [hypercorn](https://pgjones.gitlab.io/hypercorn/) to serve your application: